janschlatter/feddit-matchbot/readme.md

 ## How It Works

-🔧 The bot is powered by a Python backend and utilizes the API-Football data via Rapid API.
-Interaction with the Lemmy API is used to create and update posts for match threads.
+🔧 The bot is powered by a Python backend with a Flask frontend.
+The data is managed in a PostgreSQL database.

+This bot utilizes the API-Football data via Rapid API and posts to Lemmy via its API to create and update posts for match threads.

-You will propably need to pay for the API data (Free=100 calls per day).
+You will propably need to pay for the API data from API-Football (Free = 100 calls per day).
 But, unlike *ehm* other API services, you do get a product from it instead of being exploited as the product yourselves.

 ## Usage